NeuroTechX/ntx_slack_archive/general.md

  >My interest is in inferring psychological/emotional state and Ive been focused on physiological signatures, but also informed by things like accelerometer, to give context& stephen when you say automatic human behavioral analysis what do you actually have in mind?
 Do you mean walking vs running vs sitting?
 Attending vs not attending?
 Gesturing?
 Emotion?
 Whats the question youre interested in?

+4/24/2017 9:54 PM

+ **watson** :

+ >also I started the channel <#C4NA4CTK3|autonomic-system> for discussing signals from the body/periphery, which could include things like sweat and muscle tension. join in if thats of interest